Esophageal cancer

 Early esophageal cancer typically causes no signs or symptoms.

-Please speak with your health care provider if you are worried about any changes you are experiencing.
+Please speak with your healthcare provider if you are worried about any changes you are experiencing.
 In addition to other questions, your doctor will inquire about how long and how frequently you’ve been experiencing the symptom(s).
-This is to assist in determining the cause of the condition, which is referred to as a diagnosis.
+The goal is to assist in determining the cause of the condition, which is referred to as a diagnosis.

 If cancer is discovered, symptom relief is a critical element of cancer care and treatment.
-This is known as palliative or supportive care.
+This type of therapy is known as palliative or supportive care.
 It is frequently initiated soon after a diagnosis and continued throughout the course of treatment.
-Make an appointment with your health care provider to discuss your symptoms, including any new or changing symptoms.

 Tests and procedures used to diagnose esophageal cancer include: